NDaria-Cyber/SOC-Analyst-Portfolio/README.md

 | Security Operations & Hardening|<a href=https://github.com/NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-> Blocked Suspicious Activity via Firewall (Reconstructed Incident) |

 # Main SOC Project
+**Skills**

+ - Windows Event Analysis
+ -  Sysmon
+ -  PowerShell Scripting
+ -  MITRE ATT&CK
+ -  Threat Hunting

-- <a href="https://github.com/NDaria-Cyber/Main-SOC-Project/blob/main/README.md"/>Fileless Malware Detection using Sysmon & PowerShell.
+  **<a href="https://github.com/NDaria-Cyber/Main-SOC-Project/blob/main/README.md"/>Fileless Malware Detection using Sysmon & PowerShell.**
 - This project features fileless malware that often fails to be detected by traditional security tools, such as Windows Defender.
 By using customized PowerShell commands that monitored and detected real-time fileless attacks (Macro Attack, PowerShell & LOLBin Attacks), I was able to detect and correlate the alerts from Sysmon Event Viewer with the attack and time.
 Therefore, I prevented further damage to the user.